Chisom83/Northwind_Traders/README.md

 - Structure Query Language (SQL) - Querying and extracting insights from the database
 - Power Bi - Interactive dashboard creation for visualization and analysis

 ### Data Source
 The dataset used for this analysis can be accessed in Microsoft Excel download here

 ### Data Cleaning
 - the dataset was cleaned in excel to ensure consistency and accuracy before analysis.
 - Duplicate were identified and removed.
-- Missing values were handled usind the mean, replacing them with the average avaliable data.
+- Missing values were handled using the mean, replacing them with the average avaliable data.

 ### Exploratory Data Analysis (EDA)
 - Using postgress SQL the dataset was queried to uncover sale trend, product performance, customer behaviour and shipping efficiency